 How does Cardinal Health's carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.

-In 2024, Cardinal Health reported total greenhouse gas emissions of approximately 16,015,000 kg CO2e for Scope 1, 204,723,000 kg CO2e for Scope 2, and a significant 22,437,666,000 kg CO2e for Scope 3 emissions.
-This reflects their extensive operational footprint, particularly in Scope 3, which encompasses emissions from their supply chain and product use.
-Cardinal Health has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 50% by fiscal year 2030, using fiscal year 2019 as a baseline.
-This target aligns with the Science Based Targets initiative (SBTi) and includes a commitment that 75% of their suppliers, by spend, will also have science-based targets by fiscal year 2028.
-In 2023, the company reported Scope 1 emissions of approximately 163,044,000 kg CO2e and Scope 2 emissions of 220,684,000 kg CO2e, indicating a slight decrease in Scope 1 emissions compared to 2022, where they were 167,115,000 kg CO2e.
-The commitment to significant reductions in emissions underscores Cardinal Health's proactive approach to addressing climate change within the healthcare sector.
+In 2024, Cardinal Health reported total greenhouse gas emissions of approximately 16,015,000 kg CO2e for Scope 1, about 204,723,000 kg CO2e for Scope 2, and a significant 22,437,666,000 kg CO2e for Scope 3 emissions.
+This represents a comprehensive approach to emissions reporting, covering all three scopes, with Scope 3 emissions primarily driven by purchased goods and services, which accounted for about 20,772,535,000 kg CO2e.
+Cardinal Health has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and 2 greenhouse gas emissions by 50% by fiscal year 2030, using a fiscal 2019 baseline.
+This target was publicly announced in September 2021 and is aligned with science-based targets, as confirmed by the Science Based Targets initiative (SBTi).
+Additionally, the company aims for 75% of its suppliers by spend to have science-based targets by fiscal year 2028.
+In the previous year, 2023, Cardinal Health's emissions were approximately 163,044,000 kg CO2e for Scope 1, about 220,684,000 kg CO2e for Scope 2, and around 21,363,272,000 kg CO2e for Scope 3.
+This indicates a slight decrease in Scope 1 emissions compared to 2022, where Scope 1 emissions were about 167,115,000 kg CO2e.
+Overall, Cardinal Health's commitment to reducing emissions reflects a proactive stance in addressing climate change within the healthcare sector, demonstrating a clear pathway towards sustainability and accountability in its operations.

 Access structured emissions data, company-specific emission factors, and source documents